 1 If you create custom roles at the project level, those custom roles do not count towards the limit at the organization level.

-Cloud IAM counts all appearances of each member in the policy's bindings.
+IAM counts all appearances of each principal in the policy's bindings.

-It does not deduplicate members that appear in more than one binding.
-For example, if the
+It does not deduplicate principals that appear in more than one binding.
+For example, if

-you could add another 1450 members across all of the policy's bindings.
+then you could add another 1,450 principals across all bindings in the

-3 If your organization contains more than 100 custom roles, you will continue to receive recommendations from the Cloud IAM recommender.
+3 If your organization contains more than 100 custom roles, you will continue to receive role recommendations from Recommender.
 However, none of the recommendations will suggest that you create a new custom role.

-4 If your project contains more than 25 custom roles, you will continue to receive recommendations from the Cloud IAM recommender.
+4 If your project contains more than 25 custom roles, you will continue to receive role recommendations from Recommender.
 However, none of the recommendations for that project will suggest that you create a new custom role.